Healthiest Fire Department Challenge

 0

-*Monticello and Roscoe-Rockland, winners of the 2024 challenge, are not competing for the top two awards this year.
-They are still participating in the challenge and tiered awards.
+*Grahamsville and Kauneonga Lake, winners of the 2025 challenge, are not competing for the top two awards this year.
+They are still eligible to participate in the challenge and tiered awards.

 Each participating fire department chooses a Challenge Captain.
-Challenge Captains serve as the liaison between Sullivan 180 and the department.
-Responsibilities include keeping the department members updated with challenge information, opportunities, and progress; working with fire department members to plan and implement physical and mental health activities; logging and submitting documentation for Turtle Points; and more.
+Challenge Captains serve as the liaison between Sullivan 180 and their department.
+Responsibilities include keeping the department members updated with challenge information, opportunities, and progress; working with fire department members to plan and implement physical, nutritional, and mental health activities; logging and submitting documentation for Turtle Points; and more!

 Bloomingburg Fire Department #62: Victoria Arnold & Viktor Gjelaj